Insider Brief:

 During a recent webinar hosted by The Quantum Insider in partnership with 01Quantum, leaders from financial services, cybersecurity, and consulting examined a growing blind spot: AI inference.
 Titled Securing AI Inference Against Adversarial Threats in 2026, the discussion centered on the present-day reality that inference has become a high-value attack surface.
 It also marked the official kickoff to the 2026 Year of Quantum Security, demonstrating a shift from general quantum awareness toward practical adoption strategies across enterprise environments.

-Inference Is Where Value Lives
+Why Is Inference Where Value Truly Lives in AI?

 As Tyson Macaulay, COO of 01Quantum, explained, inference is “AI working.”
 It is the operational moment when a model is queried, when questions are asked against a trained system.
 And that is precisely where risk accumulates.
 The panel characterized inference deployments as the emerging “weakest link” in modern cybersecurity architecture, not because models are inherently flawed, but because execution layers have scaled faster than the controls surrounding them.